Linerre/Arch/README.md

 I want to rely on this Arch Linux for three purposes:
 1. Learning Linux.
 There is no doubt that Arch will serve this purpose very well.
 2. Trying out new features.
+3. Switching to Linux as my daily driver.
+4. Moving towards a more independent lifestyle.

 ## Machine Info
 Laptop: 	Thinkpad X395
 CPU:		AMD Ryzen Pro 5 3500U